-Located on the Virginia Oyster Trail, The Tides Inn offers the Virginia Oyster Academy, an experiential course on the Chesapeake Bay oyster.
-The academy begins with a lesson on the history of Virginia’s oyster industry, the ecology of the Bay, and the tools of the harvest.
+Located on the Virginia Oyster Trail, The Tides Inn offers the Chesapeake Gold Oyster Excursion, an experiential course on the Chesapeake Bay oyster.
+The class begins with a lesson on the history of Virginia’s oyster industry, the ecology of the Bay, and the tools of the harvest.
 After your formal education, you’ll accompany a traditional Virginia waterman on a one-hour boat excursion to harvest oysters straight from the waters of the Chesapeake Bay.
 Once you’ve collected the fresh oysters, head back to the Tides Inn, where Head Chef T.V.
 Flynn will teach you how to properly shuck an oyster and expertly pair your half-shell feast with wines and sauces.
-While the main season for the oyster academy begins in September, the Tides Inn can set you up with a local waterman to learn about harvesting crabs, another Chesapeake Bay delicacy.
+While the main season for the oyster excursions begins in September, the Tides Inn can set you up with a local waterman to learn about harvesting crabs, another Chesapeake Bay delicacy.

 Waterman Sportfishing—Virginia Beach